learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-4. What is the difference between a HTML div and a span?
+4. What are props in React?

   Your answer: